blackboxnlp/2020/index.md

 BlackboxNLP2020 will be held virtually.
 To promote accessibility across timezones, the programme is divided into three blocks.
 All talks and posters will be presented twice, in two different blocks.
-A more detailed version of the programme will be available soon.
+A detailed version of the programme is available [here](program.md).

 ### Block B